-First up, VPN is the abbreviation for Virtual Private Network.
+VPN is the abbreviation for Virtual Private Network.
 As we can infer from the name, it is a type of network that is Virtual (roughly saying not real) and is private (ensuring your information is private).

-However, nowadays, VPN has got the attention of common folks too and is widely used all across the globe by users.
-VPN gives the user the power to virtually fly to any corner of the world and without moving an inch off their seat.
+Nowadays, VPN has got the attention of common folks too and is widely used all across the globe by users.
+VPN gives the user the power to virtually fly to any corner of the world without moving an inch off their seat.

-Let’s understand this by an example.
+Let’s understand the mechanism of the VPN through an example.

 A VPN transaction works in a pretty similar fashion.
 When you are using a VPN, your data isn’t directly sent to the receiver — it is first sent to the VPN server and then the VPN server forwards the data after encrypting it.
 Not to mention, your functionality will still remain the same.

 One of the most instrumental parts of tracking any user is their IP address.
-So, in case you don’t want to be tracked by the government, hackers, or the ISPs, you need a service that could hide your IP address from them.
-When you use a VPN, your IP address is concealed behind the VPN’s server so that your IP can’t be tracked.
+So, in case you don’t want to be tracked by the government, hackers, or ISPs, you need a service that could hide your IP address from them.

 As mentioned earlier, your data is encrypted when you use a VPN.
 It adds another level of safety — in case anyone breaks into your connection, your information will still remain safe and encrypted.